ResumAI-TPCC/ResumAI/doc/design.md

 3. Backend receives and parses the resume file
 4. Backend stores the original file in Google Cloud Storage
 5. Backend parses the resume file to extract relevant information for internal processing
-6. Backend returns an upload success response with a temporary identifier
+6. Backend returns an upload success response with session id and a expiry datetime
-7. Frontend stores the temporary identifier for the current workflow and displays "Upload Successful"
+7. Frontend stores the session id for the current workflow and displays "Upload Successful"

 **Data Stored:**

-* Database: Parsed resume data, session ID, timestamp
+* Frontend: session id, expiry datetime
 * Google Cloud Storage: Original resume file

 #### Scenario B: Analyzing Resume